LaloBerro/UPM-ScenesNavigator/README.md

 # Scenes Navigator Editor Windows

-To opne this windows go to Tools>SceneSelector
+To open this windows go to Tools>SceneSelector